Editor’s note: This post was originally published in September 2019. It has been updated with new information.

 The chart below includes states that do not currently have a state-wide ban-the-box mandate in place.
 Some of these states have city- or county-level policies; see our ban-the-box guide for details.

-While many ban-the-box laws apply only to public sector employers, blanket ban-the-box laws impacting all sectors are on the rise.
+While many ban-the-box laws apply to public sector employers only, blanket ban-the-box laws impacting both public and private sectors are on the rise.
 These laws present complexities for employers and continue to be controversial in some parts of the country.
-However, there is no doubt that more states and counties are adopting these laws, and that organizations who do not comply are facing stiff penalties.
+However, there is no doubt that as more states, counties and cities adopt these laws, organizations that do not comply will face stiff penalties.

 HR professionals and hiring managers need to stay informed to ensure they are in compliance.
-GoodHire’s automated compliance feature can help.
-Additional next steps include:
+Following are some recommended steps to take to help ensure your company is compliant with ban-the-box laws:

 Best-practice guidance is to adopt the policies in the most stringent jurisdiction and use them as a model for the whole organization.
 HR professionals are also advised to have procedures reviewed by experienced employment attorneys to ensure compliance throughout the hiring process.